fair-acc/pulsed-power-ml/README.md

 clean up the imports otherwise.
 For committing code to the repository please follow this [guide](https://datasciencecampus.github.io/coding-standards/version-control.html).

-If you add code, please make sure to document it in a concise way, following this [guide](https://numpydoc.readthedocs.io/en/latest/format.html).
+If you add code, please make sure to document it concisely, following this [guide](https://numpydoc.readthedocs.io/en/latest/format.html).
 In PyCharm you can change the default docstring style under File -> Settings -> Tools -> Python Integrated Tools -> Docstring format -> NumPy.